charlesquan106/EVG/readme/DEVELOP.md

 ## New dataset
 Basically there are three steps:

-- Convert the dataset annotation to [COCO format](http://cocodataset.org/#format-data).
-Please refer to [src/tools/convert_kitti_to_coco.py](../src/tools/convert_kitti_to_coco.py) for an example to convert kitti format to coco format.
 - Create a dataset intilization file in `src/lib/datasets/dataset`.
-In most cases you can just copy `src/lib/datasets/dataset/coco.py` to your dataset name and change the category information, and annotation path.
+In most cases you can just copy `src/lib/datasets/dataset/eve.py` to your dataset name and change the category information, and annotation path.
 - Import your dataset at `src/lib/datasets/dataset_factory`.

 ## New task